 - Let the worship of God be primary.
 Honoring God’s name, advancing God’s kingdom, and implementing God’s will must come first.
 Move from needs-based prayer toward worship-based prayer.
 Petition and intercession for human concerns are essential, but they come after God’s concerns.

 - Emphasize one prayer protocol from this book per week and build your entire prayer meeting or church service around it.
 Give a brief explanation to those gathered to pray, and implement the protocol accordingly.
+Supply copies of this book to participants so they can read beforehand.
+The REFLECTIONS and APPLICATIONS can provide discussion starters for your group.

 - Pray about your church’s prayer meetings.
 Listen to the creative instructions that God gives you to direct your church in prayer.